A Beginners Guide to Car Finance and Loans

 Reasons you need to stop stressing about car loans

 Buying a car is a big responsibility, but it's not a decision that needs to stress you out.
 Today, car finance applications are simple and straightforward, and you can even get a loan with a bad credit score.
 On top of that, you can use a car loan calculator to see how much you can afford and get a good idea of the monthly repayments.
-So don't stress, take your time and find the right car finance deal for you.
+So don't stress.
+Take your time and find the right car finance deal for you.

-Your ticklist for searching for a good car loan deal
+Your tick list for searching for a good car loan deal

-You can find a great car loan as long as you take time to research and put all the right preparations in place.
+You can find a great car loan as long as you take the time to research and put all the right preparations in place.
 Decide whether you want HP, PCP or a loan, then compare interest rates between lenders and use a loan calculator to see your affordability.
 Check the interest rates, read customer reviews about the lender, read the fine print and choose a lender that makes it easy to get a car loan, preferably one where you can apply online.

 The insurance works differently when you get your car through a loan since the vehicle is not yet yours technically.
 A fully comprehensive car insurance policy is necessary if you are leasing a car, and some companies may include it in your loan package.
 However, you should check with the lender to see if it's covered.
 Otherwise, you are responsible for insuring the vehicle.
-With comprehensive car insurance allows you to claim payment in case of an accident, even if you are the one responsible for it.
+Comprehensive car insurance allows you to claim payment in case of an accident, even if you are the one responsible for it.
 It also covers the car damage even without knowing or proving who might have caused it.